1. Attend a Skull Session at St. John Arena

 7. Visit a City Park

 Don’t underestimate your local city park for fall beauty.
+Here is a list of all the Columbus City Parks.
 Franklin Park is particularly beautiful in the fall!
-While you’re at it, check out this list of Halloween and Fall Harvest Parties at Columbus Rec Centers.
+Keep an eye out for the Harvest Parties at Columbus Rec Centers.
 You don’t have to go far to celebrate! 🙂

 8. See Model Railroads at COSI

 Mark your calendars for Model Railroad Days at COSI: October 25-29, 2017.
 My kids LOVE this special couple of days when several model railroad clubs take over a few galleries at COSI.
 There are a lot of model trains to see and also trains to play with!
 It only comes once a year, but it’s one of those things my oldest son always asks about!

 9. Visit the Huntington Holiday Train at Main Library